Learning to Inspire

 Component 03 - Effective Digital Working Practices – external assessment (External assessment set and marked by Pearson, completed under supervised conditions, the assessment must be completed in 1 hour 30 minutes and is out of 60 with two chances to complete the exam.)

-Students will complete Component 1 and Component 2
+Students will complete Component 2 (PSA) and content for Component 3 (examined unit)

 Learning aim for component 1: